-Children who have good pain control tend to recover faster.
+Children who have good pain management tend to recover faster.
 This leaflet contains information about:

 - What a NCA is.